top of page

 The Aquarium

-We recommend 110 liters (29 gallons) per axolotl as the absolute bare minimum aquarium size for axolotls of any size or age.
+We recommend 110 liters, or 29 gallons (30" x 12" x 18"/72cm x 30cm x 46cm), per axolotl as the absolute bare minimum aquarium size for axolotls of any size or age.
 This takes into account both water volume and floor space.
-However, we strongly recommend getting the largest tank you are able to get; the 180 liter (40 gallon breeder) tank is a much more suitable minimum tank size for an axolotl than the 110 liter (29 gallon).
+However, we strongly recommend getting the largest tank with the most floor space you are able to get; the 180 liter, or 40 gallon "breeder style" (36" x 18" x 16"/91cm x 46cm x 40cm), tank is a much more suitable minimum tank size for an axolotl than the 110 liter (29 gallon).

-Axolotls have a very heavy bio load, which means they produce a lot of waste, resulting in a lot of nitrate.
-The nitrate level is constantly rising in an aquarium, and it must be kept below 20 ppm at all times with partial water changes in order to not induce stress in axolotls.
-Larger water volumes will dilute nitrate more and allow you to keep it below 20 ppm more easily.
+Axolotls have a very heavy bio load, which means they produce a lot of nitrogen waste as a byproduct of respiration in their environment, resulting in rapid nitrate accumulation.
+The nitrate level is constantly rising in an established aquarium, and it must be kept below 20 ppm at all times with partial water changes and live plant management in order to not induce stress in axolotls.
+Larger water volumes will dilute nitrate production more efficiently and allow you to keep levels below 20 ppm more easily between routine water changes.

 Another thing to consider is that some axolotls may accidentally jump from their tank if the water level is too high.
 Jumping can be prevented by keeping the water level a couple inches below the tank’s rim, or by using a lid.
 Keep in mind that if you are using fans to cool your tank, you will need a breathable lid, such as egg crate.
 A mesh reptile lid, however, will rust over time and leak into the tank.